diofeher/task_management/README.md

 - Alembi for Database migrations
 - Containerization with Docker and Uvicorn for serving
 - Ruff for style checks
-- Github actions for automatic code checking, using Ruff and ESLint
+- Github Actions as CI/CD for automatic code checking, using Ruff and ESLint

+Frontend:
+- Usage of React and Next.js
+- Custom CSS, no libraries
+- Usage of ESLint for linting
+- Containerization with Docker and Docker compose

 # Installation